 An easy game that provides concrete practice for number bonds is Shake and Spill.
-Working with a target number, for example, 6, children shake and spill that many counters onto the playing board.
+Working with a target number, for example, 7, children shake and spill that many counters onto the playing board.
 In the picture below, the central graphic is a duck.
-Some of the jacks fell on the duck and some off.
-The combination would be recorded 6 = 3 + 3 or 3 and 3 make 6 or some other variation.
+Some of the counters fell on the duck and some off.
+The combination would be recorded 6 = 3 + 4 or 3 and 4 make 6 or some other variation.
 Then they pick up the 6 counters and shake and spill again.
-Notice that I put the playing board inside the workstation box to contain the jacks!
+Keep the playing board inside your workstation box to contain the counters!

 You can grab your free Quack Attack Shake and Spill by clicking here.